Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

-This leaves $3$ relevant nonconvexities in the operational problem.
-For these nonconvexities, their impact depends on two additional factors: (i) whether the input energy flow of the considered component is externally supplied, and (ii) whether curtailment of excess energy is permitted.
-Multi-energy systems comprise components that convert between different energy carriers and must satisfy demand constraints for each carrier.
-If the input energy form is externally supplied and thus does not appear in any system balance equation, the nonconvexities affect only operational costs but not robustness, as the external supply is assumed to be able to meet any required demand.
 Curtailment refers to the ability to dispose of surplus energy, for example, by releasing excess heat to the environment via a heat exchanger.
 Curtailment has a substantial influence on the mathematical structure and difficulty of the problem.
 If curtailment is allowed, \eqref{problem_structure} constitutes a regular ESIP \citep{djelassiGlobalSolutionSemiinfinite2021}, in which the objective function \eqref{eq:mlp_obj} of the medial-level problem \eqref{medial_level} must be less than or equal to zero.
 If curtailment is prohibited, the energy balance must be satisfied exactly, resulting in a semi-infinite equality constraint.
 However, the presence of a semi-infinite equality constraint violates the assumption that a Slater point exists \citep{djelassiGlobalSolutionSemiinfinite2021}.
 The existence of Slater points, even near-optimal ones, is rather standard among deterministic global solution methods for semi-infinite problems, including for~\eqref{problem_structure}, as they rely on restriction to generate feasible bounds (upper bounding procedure).
 In the absence of Slater points, the algorithms, including those proposed in \cite{djelassiGlobalSolutionSemiinfinite2021}, are not guaranteed to converge, and typically do not do so in practice.
-In the presence of semi-infinite equality constraints, specialized solution strategies are required, e.g. \cite{djelassiDiscretizationbasedAlgorithmsGeneralized2019} or \cite{stuberSemiInfiniteOptimizationImplicit2015}.
-In this work, we focus on the case with curtailment, as it yields a more tractable yet realistic optimization problem formulation.
+In the presence of semi-infinite equality constraints, specialized solution strategies are required, e.g., \cite{djelassiDiscretizationbasedAlgorithmsGeneralized2019} or \cite{stuberSemiInfiniteOptimizationImplicit2015}.
+In line with previous works on the robustness of energy systems \citep{majewskiTRusTTwostageRobustness2017}, we focus on the case with curtailment, as it yields a more tractable yet realistic optimization problem formulation.
 In practice, excess energy can often be dissipated, e.g., via curtailing renewable energy sources or dissipating heat energy to the environment through the use of heat exchangers.

 In addition to the previously mentioned nonconvexities in the operational problem, the way uncertainties enter the operational problem can also lead to the feasibility time-step heuristic being unable to identify a robust design.
 Typical uncertainties in energy system optimization problems include energy demand and weather realizations.